Bishop William Taylor (1821-1902)

 William Taylor was well-known as a “self-made man” throughout America and the British Empire.
 His renown gift of preaching, his sensitivity to the Holy Spirit, and his dogged determination to follow the call of God no matter the cost, led him far and wide in the fulfillment the great commission.
 Now just a few years from retirement, Taylor had traveled hundreds of thousands of miles, preaching the gospel, planting churches and schools, and founding missions on every inhabited continent.
 His great heart for the lost, as well as his maverick, entrepreneurial spirit endeared him to lay-Methodists everywhere, making him a representative figure for our University.

-Read more about Bishop William Taylor by reading Dr. Lay’s new book.
+Read more about Bishop William Taylor by reading Dr. Lay’s book available at the campus store.